gofractally/psibase/doc/psidk/src/specifications/blockchain/README.md

 ### Social consensus

 Technical blockchain consensus is always downstream of social consensus.
-There always exist desireable features of a network (expectations, cultural norms, etc.) that are unable to be deterministically verified and are therefore unable to be deterministically enforced.
+There always exist desirable features of a network (expectations, cultural norms, etc.) that are unable to be deterministically verified and are therefore unable to be deterministically enforced.
 This implies that networks must plan to be able to reach consensus on subjective matters in order to maintain the values that matter to them.
 Unspecified "off-chain" consensus is not a plan and will result in covert control and increased dependence.

 The psibase blockchain protocol defines a mechanism by which a community can use psibase as a tool for measuring social consensus.
 This allows it to be a social consensus process, rather than a technical consensus process (as in traditional Proof of Work or Proof of Stake consensus), which provides the security guarantees for the network.
 This innovation in social consensus allows for even very small communities to enjoy extremely high levels of security and independence.